Author: Chloe Wilson - BSc(Hons) Physiotherapy

-Foot pain treatment aims to reduce pain and swelling and restore function so you can get back to doing all the things you love without having to worry about the pain coming back.
+Foot pain treatment aims to reduce pain and swelling and restore function so you can get back to doing all the things you love.

 In the foot pain treatment section we look at the best ways to treat foot problems so you can take back control.

 Here we cover the different aspects of the foot including bones, ligaments, arches and muscles.

 In the foot anatomy section you can find out all about how the foot works, the different structures and what can go wrong.

 This site is all about enabling you to understand what is going on and what you can do to help yourself.
 I am passionate about sharing information and advice in an easy to understand yet comprehensive format, so you feel empowered to overcome pain in the foot.